odersky/sips/drafts/inlinemacros.md

         inline val x: inline T = E

- - As a parameter type of an inline class
  - As the right hand side of an (unparameterized) type alias:

         type IS = inline String